 The new "Old Oktoberfest" takes place in the south of the Theresienwiese.

 The Oide Wiesn, "old Oktoberfest" in English, is a separate festival that emphasizes the traditional character of the Oktoberfest with brass music and historic attractions.
-It has to pause every four years to make room for the central agricultural fair (Zentrallandwirtschaftsfest, ZLF), which would have been the case in 2020.
-After its cancellation, it's still unknown whether the Oide Wiesn 2021 will take place as planned or if the ZLF will be moved to 2021.
+It has to pause every four years to make room for the central agricultural fair (Zentrallandwirtschaftsfest, ZLF), which will be the case in 2024.
+However, the Bavarian farmers' association surprisingly cancelled its exhibition and Oide Wiesn is therefore planned for 2024 as well.

 Concept and history